StanfordDataCompressionClass/notes/src/homeworks/HW2.md

 3. [5 points] Now, implement your decoder in `hw2_p4.py` as `UniformDistDecoder`.
 Specifically, you just need to implement `decode_op` function.
 Ensure that your code passes the `test_uniform_coder` test in `hw2_p4.py`.
 Feel free to add more test cases.

 Now, we want to implement a compressor which works well for non-uniform data.
 We will use the base encode/decode functions from `UniformDistEncoder`, `UniformDistDecoder` and approach this problem from a new perspective.
-In class, we learnt $H(X,Z) = H(X) + H(Z|X)$ for any two random-variables $X$ and $Z$.
+In class, we learned $H(X,Z) = H(X) + H(Z|X)$ for any two random-variables $X$ and $Z$.
 We will use this property to encode the data $X$.
 Note that this identity implies
 $$ H(X) = H(X,Z) - H(Z|X)$$

 Interpreting this intuitively, it should be possible to encode data `X` in following two steps: